 When you say your passphrase, Voice ID compares more features in your voice than the human ear can hear.
 Voice ID looks at over 100 characteristics that we can find in your voice.
 If someone calls up and pretends to be you, we’ll know if we’re speaking to you or not by comparing the voiceprints.
 But Voice ID in itself isn’t enough for us to identify you.
 You also need to give us your card or account number when you use Telephone Banking.

 Calls to 03 numbers are charged at no more than local rate.
-If you prefer not to use our 0345 number, you can also call us on 0131 278 3717.
+If you need to call us from abroad, you can call us on +44 131 278 3717.
 Calls may be monitored and recorded.

 Not all Telephone Banking services are available 24 hours a day, seven days a week.
 Please speak to an adviser for more information.

 Yes, but you’ll still need to call us, even if you are in a branch.
 However, we recommend you call using your own mobile phone or from your home landline If you would like to set up Voice ID from a branch, a member of staff will be able to help you through the process.